 As you can imagine, the lab gets pretty busy around the holidays, which can lengthen delivery times.
 If you'd like to have your album by a specific date, let me know as soon as possible so we can make sure to order it early.

 Absolutely!
 One cover design element for debossing is included in the base price, but you can add pretty much whatever you'd like.

 We'll work together to design the perfect cover for your album, from minimal text to larger designs.
 You don't have to worry about doing any of that yourself.

 This depends on the size of your album (obviously) and, to an extent, your elopement day.
-A good estimate is to multiply the number of spreads by 2 or 2.5.
+A good estimate is to multiply the number of spreads by 1.5 or 2, sometimes more.
 I don't cram the spreads full of as many images as possible; leaving some breathing room makes for a more soothing, timeless design and lets each image shine.